 The best kind of insurance is the one that will protect you from financial loss and liabilities.
 When you buy your first home, you will need home insurance.
-When you buy a new car, you will need auto insurance.
+Furthermore, when you buy a new car, you will need auto insurance.
 When you buy a boat, there’s boat insurance.
 Almost every big investment comes with insurance coverage that can help you in cases of theft, vandalism, damages, and other disaster risks.

 Having all these types of insurance is well and good.
 It is part of being a responsible owner.
 However, coverages from insurance policies come with a limit.
 If you exceeded the limit, you are liable to pay for the difference out-of-pocket.
 Insurance companies have a solution for this.
-It is called Umbrella Insurance or sometimes known as Personal Liability Insurance.
+This is Umbrella Insurance or sometimes known as Personal Liability Insurance.

 Rising Rates Of Umbrella Insurance

 Premium rates have been steadily rising since 2010.
-But the most significant increase was seen in 2020 when most people are suffering from financial losses due to the pandemic.
-Add that to the number of forest fires, hurricanes, and other natural disasters that occur in the last two years, and the result – higher premiums.
+But the most significant increase was in 2020 when most people are suffering from financial losses due to the pandemic.
+Add that to the number of forest fires, hurricanes, and other natural disasters that occur in the last two years, and the result – is higher premiums.